Mindjoy/CodingChallenge/readme.md

 can be more or less), and each class runs at a particular time (e.g. Tuesday at 17:00).

+### High Level Overview

+One of the key things that makes Mindjoy work is that we bring kids together into a small group of well-matched peers.
+Your task here is to group kids into classes which are well matched.

+### Goals

 There are two goals:

 1. The schedule must be correct